adrianopedro/procv/README.md

 ## About ProCV

-ProCV is a Laravel based single page application for your professional profile.
+ProCV is a personal professional resume CV and portfolio website, developed in Laravel with [TemplateFlip Creative CV](https://templateflip.com/templates/creative-cv/) design.

 ## How to use/install